 Bed-Stuy boasts some of Brooklyn’s best bars — from hole-in-the-wall dives to swanky cocktail slingers.
 Dynaco offers the best of both worlds, as its unfussy atmosphere is as warm and inviting as the fireplace inside.
 The bar’s great vibe is matched with an equally impressive beer and wine list, along with a solid selection of craft cocktails.
 Want something a bit more uptempo?
 Try C’mon Everybody, the bar/live music venue where drinks are cheap and spirits are high.
-Bring your dancing shoes, because a late night dance party is always bubbling just beneath the service at this Bed-Stuy bar.
+Bring your dancing shoes, because a late night dance party is always bubbling just beneath the surface at this Bed-Stuy bar.

 Eats for everyone

 Bed-Stuy is extremely diverse, with countless cultures and identities being expressed within its brownstone-lined streets.
 There is perhaps no better example of this diversity than the wide array of different types of food available in Bed-Stuy — from Filipino-meets-TexMex Swell Dive to the Nando’s-inspired Peri Peri Grill House.
 We would be remiss not to include Bed-Stuy’s iconic soul food, like neighborhood legend Ma-n-Pop.
 The feel-good food is complemented by a family-like atmosphere and walls lined with momentos.
 Go-to Bed-Stuy brunch spot?
 Check!